tharinduj31/CSS-Essentials/README.md

   color: red;
 }
 ```
 Note: The provided code includes HTML elements and CSS properties that you haven't learned about yet.
-That's ok because this exercise is about understanding the hierarchy between the elements and the syntax of the selectors.
-You don't need to understand all the code to be able to do the exercise.
+That's ok because this exercise is about understanding the relationships between the elements and the syntax of the selectors.
+You don't need to understand all the code to be able to complete the exercise.

 ### Step 3: Write your own code
-* Add a new group of content anywhere in either one of the HTML files.
+* Add a new block of content at the bottomo f the homepage.
 You will need to write the content and the HTML yourself.
-Include at least four different types of HTML elements in your new group of content.
+Include at least four different types of HTML elements in your new block of content.
 * Style your new content using all of the following:
     * An ID selector
     * A class selector